ShanGao-2022/ShanGao-2022.github.io/_pages/about.md

 Publication
 ======
+[1] Wang, L., ***Gao, S.***, Hong, R. & Jiang Y. (2023).
+Effects of age and flight exposure on flight safety performance: Evidence from a large cross-sectional pilot sample.
+Safety Science, 165, 106199.

-[1] ***Gao, S.*** and Wang L. (2023).
+[2] ***Gao, S.*** & Wang L. (2023).
 More experience might not bring more safety: Negative moderating effect of pilots’ flight experience on their safety performance.
 International Journal of Industrial Ergonomics, 95, 103430.

-[2] Wang, L., ***Gao, S.***, Tan, W. and Zhang, J. (2023).
+[3] Wang, L., ***Gao, S.***, Tan, W. & Zhang, J. (2023).
 Pilots’ mental workload variation when taking a risk in a flight scenario: a study based on flight simulator experiments.
 International Journal of Occupational Safety and Ergonomics, 29(1), 366-375.

-[3] Zhai, S., ***Gao, S.***, Wang, L. and Liu, P. (2023).
+[4] Zhai, S., ***Gao, S.***, Wang, L. & Liu, P. (2023).
 When both human and machine drivers make mistakes: Whom to blame?
 Transportation Research Part A: Policy and Practice, 170, 103637.

-[4] ***Gao, S.***, Xian, Y. and Wang, L. (2023).
+[5] ***Gao, S.***, Xian, Y. & Wang, L. (2023).
 An evaluation framework on pilot’s competency-based flying style.
 In the 25th International Conference on Human-Computer Interaction, Copenhagen, Denmark. (accept)

-[5] ***Gao, S.*** and Wang, L. (2020).
+[6] ***Gao, S.*** & Wang, L. (2020).
 Effects of mental workload and risk perception on pilots’ safety performance in adverse weather contexts.
 In the 22th International Conference on Human-Computer Interaction, Copenhagen, Denmark, pp. 278-291.

 Research Project
 ======